ryym/node-depcop/docs/configuration.md

 ## Validator options

 You can list validations you want to run using the `checks` option.
-Values of its fields must be an object.
+Their values must be an object.

 ```js
 checks: {